sagarocean77/Transfer-assets-over-via-the-Polygon-Bridge/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Configure your Ethereum and Polygon RPC endpoints in the Hardhat configuration file (`hardhat.config.js`).
-4. Deploy the ERC721 contract to the Goerli Testnet using `npx hardhat run scripts/deploy.js --network goerli`.
+4. Deploy the ERC721 contract to the sepolia Testnet using `npx hardhat run scripts/deploy.js --network sepolia`.
-5. Execute the minting and transfer scripts using Hardhat: `npx hardhat run scripts/mint.js --network goerli` and `npx hardhat run scripts/transfer-to-polygon.js --network goerli`.
+5. Execute the minting and transfer scripts using Hardhat: `npx hardhat run scripts/mint.js --network sepolia` and `npx hardhat run scripts/transfer-to-polygon.js --network sepolia`.

 ## Dependencies